gravitational/teleport/docs/4.0/aws_oss_guide.md

 # Running Teleport Enterprise on AWS
 Most of this guide has been designed for OSS Teleport.
 Most of this guide applies to Teleport Enterprise with a few extra notes around adding a license and getting the correct binary.
-If you would like help setting up Teleport Enterprise on AWS.
-Please mail us at info@gravitational.com
+If you would like help setting up Teleport Enterprise on AWS, please mail us at info@gravitational.com

 # Teleport AWS Tips & Tricks

 ### Generating labels from AWS tags
 Labels can be a useful addition to the Teleport UI.
-Simply add some of all of the below to Teleport Nodes `etc/teleport.yaml` to have helpful labels in the Teleport UI.
+Simply add some or all of the below to Teleport Nodes `etc/teleport.yaml` to have helpful labels in the Teleport UI.

 ```yaml